 The Mann-Kendall non-parametric tests for trends for all basins show that three basins exhibited statistically significant increasing trends in adjusted decadal off-season TC counts for the 1900-2019 period (Table 2).
-The basins with statistically significant increasing trends were the EP (pre and off-season), NA (pre, post and off-season) and the WP (pre, post and off-season).
+The basins with statistically significant increasing trends for the entire time period were the EP (pre and off-season), NA (pre, post and off-season) and the WP (pre, post and off-season).
 The EP basin shows an increasing trend in pre- and off-season TCs that is more evident from the 1950s to the present (Figure 2d), while the increasing trend in the NA basin can be observed from the 1970s to 2019.
+The NA and EP basins also exhibit positive trends when the analysis is done only considering the post satellite era, yet the results are not statistically significant (Table 2)

 The increasing trend in off-season TCs in the WP basin is more evident from the 1900 to 1969 (Figure 2a), which was during the pre-satellite era where missing TCs were added to the series.
-However, no trend is found in the WP basin if the decadal counts are analyzed from the 1970s to the present.
+However, a negative trend is found in the WP basin if the decadal counts are analyzed from the 1960s to the present, yet those results were not statistically significant.
 In the post-satellite era in the WP basin, the 1990-1999 decade was identified as the one with most off-season TCs, however the two following decades exhibited a decreasing trend.
 The EP and NA basins show significant increasing trends in off-season TC counts (Table 2).
-Opposites to the trends identified in the WP basin, the EP and NA also show increasing decadal counts after the 1960s and 1970s decades.
-The SP basin also exhibited a positive Tau coefficient, yet it was statistically insignificant (Figure 2d).
+Opposites to the trends identified in the WP basin, the EP and NA also show increasing decadal counts after the 1960s and 1970s.
+The SP basin also exhibited a positive Tau coefficient, yet it was statistically insignificant for the entire period and the post-satellite era (Figure 2d).